ammaraslam10/JGameEngine/README.md

 # JGameEngine
 A basic class that uses a Canvas and a JFrame but bundles in basic 2D game development tools.
 To develop NES/SNES styled games like Mario and The Legend of Zelda, `JTiledUtility` may be used to simplify the map creation process.
-It is kept as a separate utility due to it's dependence on the GSon library.
+It is kept as a separate utility due to its dependence on the GSon library.

 ## Usage
 A class may be extended to JGameEngine to initialize the components.
 A window needs to be added afterwards in order to have the display.